donejs/donejs/docs/guide.md

 </html>
 ```

-The messages component (with the tag `chat-messages`) will be a little more complex which is why we generate it into several files according to the modlet pattern.
+The messages component (with the tag `chat-messages`) will be a little more complex which is why we generate it using [modlet file pattern](Features.html#section=section_Modlets).

 ```
 donejs generate component messages chat-messages
 ```

-Later we will update those files with the chat messages functionality.
+Later we will update the generated files with the chat messages functionality.

 ### Navigate between pages